 To support this functionality, the data recorded from each sampling operation passes through a preprocessing stage before the user can interact with it.
 First, the logs from each sensor (rangefinder/encoder, radar speed sensor, GPS) are parsed and any relevant calibration is applied.
 These sensors produce data at different rates, so the timestamps recorded during the sampling operation are then used to synchronize the three data streams.
-The GPS and speed sensor streams are then merged into the much higher-rate rangefinder stream through linear interpolation and resampling, producing a 50 kHz set of datapoints, each point of which contains data reflecting measurements from all three sensors.
+The GPS and speed sensor streams are then merged into the much higher-rate rangefinder stream through linear interpolation and resampling, producing a 50 kHz set Enhancement & Field Evaluation of an Advanced Clearance Measurement System for Highway Structures...